Aerosol-Lab/RH_T_sensor/README.md

 * RH and T sensor: DHT22

 ## Arduino
-The connection of the RH and T sensor (DHT22) is based on the work of [Dejan Nedelkovski](https://howtomechatronics.com/tutorials/arduino/dht11-dht22-sensors-temperature-and-humidity-tutorial-using-arduino/).
+The connection of the RH and T sensor (DHT22) is described [here](https://github.com/Aerosol-Lab/RH_T_sensor/tree/main/Arduino).

 ## Python
 We use Python to continuously read the serial monitor and save the data to files for future post-processing.
+This is described [here](https://github.com/Aerosol-Lab/RH_T_sensor/tree/main/Python)